 In the left photo, you can see the unique grasscloth fabric I’ve picked out to be installed behind the bookshelves in my office!
 I fell in love with this subtle blush agate print when exploring the design center with Maddie.
 Luckily I’d already decided I wanted a blush office!
 On the right you’ll see my mantle in the living room which has been repainted to match the new white walls.

 Please excuse the awful mess in my living + dining space at the moment!
 The only change I’ve made in these rooms is a new paint job.
-I chose White Gallery for the walls and Benjamin Moore White Dove for the trim and doors.
+I chose White Gallery by Sherwin Williams for the walls and Benjamin Moore White Dove for the trim and doors.

 For the kitchen, the only update I made was to repaint the cabinets to match the trim in Benjamin Moore White Dove, and paint the walls to better match the existed marble countertops and backsplash.

 This room was the original master bedroom in the existing structure of the house, complete with built-ins, one set of bookshelves (out of view) and two small closets.
 I will be using this space as my guest room, and will be utilizing all of my old apartment bedroom furniture in this room.
 The only update I made to this room was a new paint job!
 The trim is Benjamin Moore White Dove and the wall/ceiling paint is Sherwin Williams Agreeable Gray.
 I think it turned out very nicely!
 Clean and bright.